bakame-php/http-structured-fields/README.md

 #### Item

-The defined types are all attached to the `Item` object where there values and type are accessible using the following methods:
+The defined types are all attached to the `Item` object where there values and types are accessible using the following methods:

 ```php